micro-os-plus/micro-test-plus-xpack/README.md

 }
 ```

-It is recommended to instantiate the test suites as static objects.
+It is recommended that test suites be instantiated as static objects.
-The self-registration to the runner is done in the constructor.
+The self-registration is done in the constructor.
 For test suites defined in different compilation units, the order
-in which they are executed replicates the order in which the
+in which they are executed is not specified, since the order in which the
-static constructors were invoked, and, since this order is not specified;
+static constructors are invoked is not specified;
-there should be no dependencies between test suites, as they
+thus there should be no dependencies between test suites, as they
 can be executed in any order.

 The test cases in the separate test suites are executed when the